ssharpalla2002/ssharpalla2002/readme.md

 ## About me

-* 🏗️ Building fast, reliable web experiences with Next.js and TypeScript.
+* 🏗️ Building fast, reliable web experiences with Next.js and Tailwind CSS.
 * 🌐 Using React Server Components and Server Actions to ship less JavaScript while delivering more value.
 * 🔐 Following the T3 stack philosophy with tRPC, Prisma, and Postgres for scalable apps.
 * 🧠 Staying sharp with regular practice of data structures and algorithms.